• Skip to primary navigation

 • Check Chicken Doneness: Use a chopstick to poke through the thickest part of the chicken thigh.
 If slightly pinkish juice leaks out, let it cook a bit longer.
 The juice should run clear when the chicken is fully cooked.

-• Enhance the Broth: Add extra chicken bones to the pot for a richer and more flavorful broth.
+• Enhance the Broth: Add extra chicken bones to the pot for a gelatinous and more flavorful broth.

 • Boost Immunity: For additional immune-boosting benefits, include a few smashed garlic cloves in the broth while it simmers.